teammurphy/RelatedServicesScheduler/README.md

 <!-- DEMO -->
 ## Demo
-This application is being hosted on Render to allow testing and general messing about - [Demo](https://relatedservice.onrender.com/)
+This application is being hosted on Render to allow testing and general messing about - [Demo](https://relatedservice.onrender.com/) - not at all a current version - soon

 <!-- LICENSE -->
 ## License